alexeagleson/template-react-component-library/README.md

 # React Component Library Template

 This project is part of a [blog & video tutorial](https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe) on how to create and publish your own component library.
+The content of the tutorial is also available in markdown in this repo as [TUTORIAL.md](https://github.com/alexeagleson/template-react-component-library/blob/master/TUTORIAL.md).

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/XHQi5a0TmMc/0.jpg)](https://youtu.be/XHQi5a0TmMc)

-The content of the tutorial is also available in markdown in this repo as TUTORIAL.md.

-You can also use this repo to fork as a template for your own React library projects.
+You can use this repo to fork as a template for your own React library projects.

 ## Available Scripts